yangmz0528/airbyte-resource/README.md

 Definition on the right: how airbyte writes data into the destination
 - Full Refresh | Overwrite: retrieves all data from the source, regardless of whether it has been synced before, and replaces existing data in the destination with new data.
 - Full Refresh | Append: retrieves all data from the sources, regardless of whether it has been synced before, and appends the data to the destination table.
+- Incremental | Append: reads new data from the source, since the last sync, and appends the new data to the destination table.
+- Incremental | Append + Dedup: reads new data from the source, since the last sync, appends the new data to the destination table and removes deplicates based on the primary key.

+### Schema Changes

+- Non-breaking changes: new column, delete column, new stream, delete stream(new table in Postgres db or deletion of a stream), column data type changes
+  - Propogate changes (how you want to apply the detected changes to your destination)
+- Breaking changes: